Hot air balloon: Vents

 The most common type of top vent is a disk-shaped flap of fabric called a parachute vent, invented by Tracy Barnes.
 The fabric is connected around its edge to a set of "vent lines" that converge in the center.
 (The arrangement of fabric and lines roughly resembles a parachute—thus the name.)
 These "vent lines" are themselves connected to a control line that runs to the basket.
 A parachute vent is opened by pulling on the control line.
 Once the control line is released, the pressure of the remaining hot air pushes the vent fabric back into place.
 A parachute vent can be opened briefly while in flight to initiate a rapid descent.
 (Slower descents are initiated by allowing the air in the balloon to cool naturally.)
 The vent is pulled open completely to collapse the balloon after landing.

 An older, and presently less commonly used, style of top vent is called a "Velcro-style" vent.
 This too is a disk of fabric at the top of the balloon.
 However, rather than having a set of "vent lines" that can repeatedly open and close the vent, the vent is secured by "hook and loop" fasteners (such as Velcro) and is only opened at the end of the flight.
 Balloons equipped with a Velcro-style vent typically have a second "maneuvering vent" built into the side (as opposed to the top) of the balloon.
 Another common type of top design is the "smart vent", which, rather than lowering a fabric disc into the envelope as in the "parachute" type, gathers the fabric together in the center of the opening.
 This system can theoretically be used for in-flight maneuvering, but is more commonly used only as a rapid-deflation device for use after landing, of particular value in high winds.
 Other designs, such as the "pop top" and "MultiVent" systems, have also attempted to address the need for rapid deflation on landing, but the parachute top remains popular as an all-around maneuvering and deflation system.

+Semco deflation system uses a brass rod to hold together a "deflation sleeve" at the top of the balloon.
+During normal operations, the brass rod threads through rings that hold the deflation sleeve shut like stitches.
+When the balloon needs to be deflated, the pilot releases their deflation cable at the basket, which causes locking cables attaching to the brass rod to loosen and brass rod to retract under the force of an elastic cord, thus opening up the sleeve.